This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The week before your surgery:

-- Because your testicles make sperm, you will be unable to have children naturally if both testicles are removed.
-If your sperm is healthy, you may be able to save a sample at a sperm bank.
-Ask your caregiver for more information about sperm banks.
+- If your sperm is healthy, you may be able to save a sample at a sperm bank.
+Ask your healthcare provider for more information about sperm banks.

 - You may need to take certain medicines before your surgery.
 If you have an infection, you may need to take antibiotics.
 In some cases, such as cancer, you may need to take antihormone medicine.
 Antihormone medicine helps block the production of testosterone in your body and may slow tumor growth.

 - You may need blood and urine tests.
 You may also need x-rays, a CT scan, MRI, or an ultrasound.
-Ask your caregiver for more information about these or other tests that you may need.
-Write down the date, time, and location of each test.
+Ask your healthcare provider for more information about these or other tests that you may need.

 The night before your surgery: